CraftK47/my-demo/README.md

 # my-demo
 A simple repo
 <br>
-Just creating a new project
+Just creating a new project, Name